lnis-uofu/LSOracle/docs/source/lsoracle/aig_part.rst

 Partitions with only AIG Optimization
 ======================================

-This option skips classification and just optimizes all partitions using just AIG optimization.
+This option skips classification and optimizes all partitions using just AIG optimization.

 .. code-block:: c++